BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

 4. If swap conditions match each other, a swap transaction will be created, and BTC UTXO will be locked on Bob’s blockchain.

-5. Alice and Bob need to wait for 6 blocks confirmation (in each blockchain) till the coins will be unlocked.
+5. Alice and Bob need to wait for 6 blocks confirmation (in Bitcoin blockchain) till the coins will be unlocked.

 .. note::